favorodera/nuxtStarter/README.md

 nuxt-new
 ```

-Follow the interactive prompts to configure your project with(More modules coming soon...):
+Follow the interactive prompts to configure your project (More modules coming soon...):

-### CSS Frameworks
-- UnoCSS
-- More frameworks coming soon...

-### Developer Tools
-- ESLint
-- More tools coming soon...

 ###